You are currently viewing Substitute for balsamic vinegar

 5. Lemon/ lime juice

-This is not the first choice for your substitution, but if it’s available and you don’t have the balsamic vinegar, you can use it, having in mind that the lemon juice is not as strong as any vinegar and its taste is sour.
-Just like the balsamic vinegar, though, it can be used in foods like; fish, meat, in fried recipes, steamed vegetables, salads, and sauces.
-The flavor and taste will be different, but close to the original one.
-It has health benefits like the rest, and these are; improvement of digestion, weight management, cancer prevention, and also provides with vitamin C.
+This is not the first choice for your substitution, but if it’s available and you don’t have the balsamic vinegar, you can use it, considering that the lemon juice is not as strong as any vinegar and its taste is sour.
+Like balsamic vinegar, though, it can be used in foods like; fish, meat, fried recipes, steamed vegetables, salads, and sauces.
+The flavor and taste will be different but close to the original one.
+It has health benefits like the rest, and these are; improvement of digestion, weight management, cancer prevention, and also provides vitamin C.

 Summary